sensu/sensu-docs/content/sensu-go/5.18/guides/secrets-management.md

 The `pagerduty` secret contains a key, and you specified that the `key` value is your PagerDuty Integration Key.
 The `id` value for your secret will be `secret/pagerduty#key`.

+{{% notice note %}}
-_**NOTE**: The `id` value for secrets that target a HashiCorp Vault must start with the name of the secret's path in Vault.
+**NOTE**: The `id` value for secrets that target a HashiCorp Vault must start with the name of the secret's path in Vault.
-The Vault dev server is preconfigured with the `secret` keyspace already set up, so we recommend using the `secret/` path for the `id` value while you are learning and getting started with Vault secrets management._
+The Vault dev server is preconfigured with the `secret` keyspace already set up, so we recommend using the `secret/` path for the `id` value while you are learning and getting started with Vault secrets management.
+{{% /notice %}}

 Run `vault kv get secret/pagerduty` to see the secret you just set up.